K-Tensors: Clustering Positive Semi-Definite Matrices: -Tensors Clustering Algorithm for SPSD Matrices

-Drawing on the concepts introduced in the preceding sections, we propose a novel iterative self-consistency clustering algorithm called K-Tensors \thadJulyTen{to cluster a distribution of matrices (either an empirical distribution based on a finite sample of matrices or a continuous distribution for random matrices}.
-This algorithm leverages positive semi-definite tensors to approximate the distribution of subpopulations and clusters matrices based on their shapes as characterized by eigenvectors and eigenvalues.
-The K-Tensors algorithm comprises two key steps: (1) identifying the common eigenvectors within each cluster of positive semi-definite matrices and (2) assigning all matrices to their closest cluster based on these shapes information.
+Drawing on the concepts introduced in the preceding sections, we propose a novel iterative clustering algorithm, called $K$-Tensors, to cluster a collection $\{\bpsi_1, \dots, \bpsi_n\}$ of SPSD matrices.
+This algorithm utilizes the principal SPSD tensors to approximate the distribution of each cluster, resulting in cluster assignments that reflect differences in eigenstructure.
+The $K$-Tensors algorithm comprises two key steps: (1) identifying the common eigenvectors within each cluster of SPSD matrices using the F-G algorithm \citep{flury1984common}, and (2) assigning all matrices to their closest cluster based on the shape information defined in \Cref{sec3:domain}.
 The algorithm iterates between these steps until convergence is achieved.